 What are the symptoms of ovarian cancer?

-Common symptoms include
+Common symptoms include:

-- Abdominal/back/pelvic pain
+- Abdominal/pelvic pain or discomfort

 - Feeling full after eating only a few bites or loss of appetite